mhrdq8i/docs/docs/OS/windows/CLI/wsl.md

 ### Download

   - Open the "[Microsoft Store Ubuntu]" page and get the Ubuntu *product ID*
-  - Open the https://store.rg-adguard.net/ and follow [this instructions]
+  - Open the https://store.rg-adguard.net and follow [this instructions]
-  - You also use another dist like [Apline], [Arch], [Fedora] and ...
+  - You also use another dist like [Alpine], [Arch], [Fedora] and ...

 ### Pre-Configuration Steps